nlebeck/CouchPotato/README.md

 ## Streaming website instructions and quirks

 This section has instructions and tips on navigating specific video streaming websites.
-Generally, you want to think of this program as letting you use the mouse (through the left thumbstick and A button) as well as a subset of useful keyboard keys (through the Start, Back, and D-Pad buttons).
+Generally, you want to think of this program as letting you use the mouse (through the left thumbstick, A and B buttons, and triggers) as well as a subset of useful keyboard keys (through the Start, Back, and D-Pad buttons).
 If you already know how to navigate the website with the mouse and those keys, you're all set.
 If you need to type letters and numbers, you can switch to keyboard mode, which most of the websites support (just make sure you "click" inside of the text box before switching to keyboard mode).